nyagamunene/supermq-docs/docs/cli.md

 title: CLI
 ---

-SuperMQ CLI makes it easy to manage users, things, channels and messages.
+SuperMQ CLI makes it easy to manage users, clients, channels and messages.

 CLI can be downloaded as separate asset from [project realeses][releases] or it can be built with `GNU Make` tool: